 The Lightning Platform makes extensive use of data sharing rules.
-Each object has permissions and can have sharing settingsthat users can read, create, edit, and delete.
+Each object has permissions and can have sharing settings that users can read, create, edit, and delete.
 These settings are enforced when using all standard controllers.

 When using an Apex class, the built-in user permissions and field-level security restrictions aren't respected during execution.
-The default behavior is that an Apex class has the ability to read and update all data.
-Because these rules are not enforced, developers who use Apex must avoid inadvertently exposing sensitive data that's normally be hidden from users by user permissions, field-level security, or defaults, particularly for Visualforce pages.
+The default behavior is that an Apex class can read and update all data.
+Because these rules aren't enforced, developers who use Apex must avoid inadvertently exposing sensitive data that's normally hidden behind user permissions, field-level security, or defaults.
 For example, consider this Apex pseudo-code.